 Durham, NC 27708-0968

-A member of the editorial boards of The Catholic Biblical Quarterly and The Journal of Theological Interpretation, he also serves on the steering committee for the Pauline Soteriology Group of the Society of Biblical Literature.
-Wagner was a Humboldt Research Fellow at the University of Göttingen in 2006–2007 and 2010, and he spent 2009–2010 as a member in residence at the Center of Theological Inquiry in Princeton.
+Currently the director of the Doctor of Theology program, he also serves on the editorial boards of The Catholic Biblical Quarterly, The Journal of Theological Interpretation, and Wissenschaftliche Untersuchungen zum Neuen Testament.
+Wagner was a Humboldt Research Fellow at the University of Göttingen in 2006–2007, 2010 and 2015, and he spent 2009–2010 as a member in residence at the Center of Theological Inquiry in Princeton.
 He is a United Methodist.